Motorcycle accident lawyers in Bridgeport CT

 How Could Comparative Fault Impact Civil Recovery?

-Although failing to wear a helmet does not qualify as comparative fault on the part of the injured motorcyclist, there are other factors that could reduce recoverable compensation.
+Although failing to wear a helmet does not qualify as a comparative fault on the part of the injured motorcyclist, there are other factors that could reduce recoverable compensation.
 For example, a motorcyclist who is speeding when they are struck by a driver merging without the right of way can be partially at fault for the accident.
 This is because the motorcyclist could have avoided a collision if they were following the speed limit.

 According to Connecticut General Statutes §52-572h, any injured person found partially to blame for their own injuries may have their final damage award reduced by whatever percentage of fault they bear.
 Furthermore, any person more than 50 percent at fault is barred from seeking any compensation at all.